jjrboucher/MS-Word-Parser/README.md

     - textID<br><br>
     And "Count in document.xml" is as the name implies, it's how many times that RSID is present in document.xml.</h6>

+<h2>Caveat</h2>
+I have seen where the # of pages and paragraphs was not correct.
+This was not a problem with the script, but rather with MS Word.
+When looking at the metadata via the embedded XML files, they were also not accurate (with those inaccurate values accurately extracted by the script).
+This inaccuracy was also observed in the Details tab when looking at the properties of the document within Windows Explorer.
+It was only after opening the document and re-saving it did the count update to the correct values.
+But of course, this modifies the document which is not desireable.
+Because of this, it is a good practice to make a copy of the document via Windows Explorer copy/paste, and open that one to see if what is being reported is accurate. <br><br>

+This doesn't happen often, but it does happen, so it's important to be aware of this.

 <h2>Dependencies</h2>

 <h6>If running the script on a Linux system, you may need to install python-tk.
 You can do this with the following